What Is Dermatomyositis?

 You’re usually weak on both sides of your body.
 You may also have joint pain, and your muscles may become thinner.

 Blood tests.
 After taking a little bit of your blood with a needle, your doctor will send it to a lab to see if you have high levels of certain enzymes.
-This can tell her if your muscles are damaged.
+This can tell them if your muscles are damaged.

 Chest X-ray.
 This can show whether your lungs are damaged, a possible sign of dermatomyositis.